NIH-NCPI/ncpi-fhir-ig-2/.github/contributing.md

 After you've made the change you want on your local machine its time to commit that change to the project repo.

-#### Emoji Commits
+#### (Optional) Emoji Commits
-This project uses emoji based commits where we prefix the commit message with an emoji code that is relevant to that change.
+If you would like, you can prefix the commit message with an emoji code that is relevant to that change.

-This is actually somewhat of a standard practice in the industry, to the point where standard emoji codes for various types of changes are published on the [gitmoji]() website.
+You can look up which emoji to use on the [gitmoji]() website.
+Emoji commits can be useful when you want to quickly visually scan the commit history and get a quick idea of what kinds of commits a PR has (i.e. feature, bug, refactor, etc)

 Here's an example commit message for adding something new: